FathiFathallah/FathiFathallah/README.md

 # Hello, I'm Fathi FathAllah 👋

 <!-- Your Bio -->
-I'm a passionate Computer Engineer.
-My interests primarily revolves around Back-End Engineering and Computer Networks.
-Here, you can find some of my featured repositories and projects.
+Disciplined and insightful 23 years old fresh Computer Engineering graduate.
+Highly organized, self-motivated and detail-oriented.
+Eager to join your entreprise.
+Interested in Back-End Engineering and Computer Networks.
+Pursuing an internship in these domains.

 <!-- GitHub Stats -->
 ## GitHub Stats